transentis/bptk_py/README.md

 ```

 ## Scenarios
 Scenarios are the heart of each simulation.
 A scenario defines which simulation model to use, the source model and has a name.
-It may override model constants and define strategies.
+It may override model constants and define execution strategies.
 The latter change constants in different steps of the simulation.
 See the "strategy simulation" section for details.
 You write scenarios in JSON format.
+Please store the scenarios in the ``scenarios`` subfolder of your current working directory so ``BPTK_Py`` is able to find it.
+If you wish to use another folder, feel free to change ``config.configuration["scenario_storage"]`` to a folder of your choice.
 We group simulation scenarios by "scenario Managers".
 One scenario manager encapsulates one simulation model and has a name.
 Scenarios run this simulation model and modify constants.
 One JSON file may contain more than one scenario manager and hence a key is required to distinguish the different scenarios.
 A simple example may look like this:

 ```